kubewarden/docs/docs/operator-manual/policy-evaluation-timeout.md

 ## Comparison with Kubernetes Dynamic Admission Controller timeout

-Kubewarden is implemented as Kubernetes [Dynamic Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), which are implemented via [Webhooks](https://en.wikipedia.org/wiki/Webhook).
+Kubewarden is a [webook](https://en.wikipedia.org/wiki/Webhook) implementation of  the[ Kubernetes Dynamic Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).

-Under the hood, Kubernetes API server makes a HTTP request against Policy Server describing an event that is about to happen.
+Under the hood, the Kubernetes API server makes an HTTP request against  Kubewarden's Policy Server describing an event that is about to happen.
 After the HTTP request is made, Kubernetes API Server waits for an answer to be provided.
 However, Kubernetes API server will not wait forever, after a certain amount of time it will